brainupdaters/drlm/doc/drlm-release-notes.rst

   * Added "-I" in the import backup workflow to allow importing a backup from within the same DRLM server.

-  * Added the "listunsched" command to list the clients that have no scheduled jobs.
+  * Added "-U" on list clients to list the clients that have no scheduled jobs.

+  * Added a column on list clients that shows if a client has scheduled jobs.

   * Added "-p" on list backups workflow to mark the backups that might have failed with colors.